Mobile Responsive Web Design in Kenya: Why Your Business Needs Mobile-First Development

 1. Speed is Everything

-• Target loading time: Under 3 seconds
+• Target load time: under 3 seconds

-• Minimize JavaScript and CSS files
+• Minimize render-blocking JavaScript and CSS

-• Implement lazy loading for images
+• Implement lazy loading for media

 2. Thumb-Friendly Design

-Design for one-handed mobile usage:
+Design for one-handed use:

 • Place important elements within thumb reach

-• Make buttons at least 44px tall
+• Make tappable controls at least 44px tall

-• Provide adequate spacing between clickable elements
+• Provide adequate spacing between clickable items

-• Use large, clear fonts (minimum 16px)
+• Use large, legible fonts and clear visual hierarchy

 3. Simplified Navigation

-• Use hamburger menus for secondary navigation
+• Use hamburger menus for secondary links

-• Use breadcrumbs for deep navigation
+• Use breadcrumbs for deep pages

 Common Mobile Design Mistakes in Kenya